-In Scotland, religious education is called Religious and Moral Education, from ages five to 14, and Religious, Moral and Philosophical Studies from 14 to 18.
+In Scotland, RE is called Religious and Moral Education, from ages five to 14, and Religious, Moral and Philosophical Studies from 14 to 18.

 The majority of state schools are non-denominational, but as a result of the Education Act 1918, separate denominational state schools were also established.

 The vast majority of denominational state schools are Roman Catholic but there are also a number of Scottish Episcopal schools.